 An assistant treasurer may be designated on the Statement of Organization (Form 410).
 An individual must be at a minimum 18 years of age to serve as an assistant treasurer.
-The assistant treasurer is required, like the treasurer, to use reasonable diligence in preparing and reviewing any campaign statements that they sign and must certify to that effect under penalty of perjury.
+The assistant treasurer is required, like the treasurer, to use reasonable diligence in preparing and reviewing any campaign statements that he or she they signs and must certify to that effect under penalty of perjury.
 For statements signed by the assistant treasurer, both the treasurer and the assistant treasurer are liable for any violations pertaining to that report.